 - Stolt Tankers Joint Service was set up after an agreement with PanOcean-Anco was signed to market their 11 ships.

-- The Company earned $100 million profit.
+- The Company reported a record $100 million profit.

 - Stolt-Nielsen Seaway A/S established to provide services for offshore petroleum and exploration in the North Sea.